dragoscirjan/coding-standards/src/overview.md

 # Overview

-**Note**: This document is a draft and it will remain so.
-It is your duty as a developer to continuously improve this document and your knowledge of this document.
+> **Note**: This document is a draft and it will remain so.
+It is your duty as a developer to continuously improve this document and update your knowledge of this document.

 ## Scope